Native (Amm) British Mated Queens - 2020 Season (Blue)

 As members of BIBBA (the Bee Improvement and Bee Breeders Association), we are keen to encourage beekeepers to use native, or near-native, stock, which has several benefits over commonly popular, imported stock, such as Buckfast or Carniolan:

-Imported stocks increase biosecurity and environment loading risks, which are of significant concern to organisations such as DEFRA and the wilder scientific community.
-Native honeybees better support their native environment.
+Imported stocks increase biosecurity and environment loading risks, which are of significant concern to organisations such as DEFRA and the wider scientific community.

 Native bees are by their very nature better adapted to geographical and environmental challenges of the country they are from.
 Lincolnshire, where our farm is based, is notoriously flat and exposed to wind.